-Joshua is a seasoned professional with more than 18 years of experience in public relations, marketing communications, strategic communications, journalism, and government relations.
+Joshua is a seasoned professional with more than 20 years of experience in public relations, marketing communications, strategic communications, journalism, and government relations.
 He utilizes his experience to drive strategy and messaging for his clients.

 Joshua began his career in the early 2000s as a journalist for several local and regional newspapers while in college.
-As part of the Navajo teaching of going off to get an education and coming back to help your People—he did just that.
+As part of the Navajo teaching of going off to get an education and coming back to help your people—he did just that.

-In 2014, he was awarded the prestigious “Native American 40 Under 40” award by the National Center for American Indian Enterprise Development.
-This national award recognizes Native Americans for their outstanding leadership and community contributions.
+One career highlight was being awarded the prestigious Native American 40 Under 40 award by the National Center for American Indian Enterprise Development (NCAIED) in 2014.
+This national award recognizes Native American professionals for their outstanding leadership and community contributions.